Players who are new to Blackjack often think that the object of the game is to get a points total as close to twenty one as possible. It isn't.

 If you're relatively new to the game, you may find these cards a little daunting.
 That's why I've devised a simple 3-stage Blackjack strategy that will take you from beginner to high stakes Blackjack player with the minimum of fuss.

-So forget twenty one, and remember - to win at Blackjack all you have to do is beat the dealer!
+So forget about always trying to get a score of twenty one - all you have to do is beat the dealer!

 Blackjack is the most popular game in the casino, and for good reason - it's simple to learn, but offers experienced gamblers the opportunity to refine a strategy that could give them the edge over the casino.